chaos-mesh/website/docs/development_guides/run_e2e_tests.md

 ## Run specific part of e2e tests

-After you write new e2e test cases, or make changes on certain module, you do not need run full e2e tests.
-Our e2e tests are built on [ginkgo](https://onsi.github.io/ginkgo/), we could use `--focus` for running part of e2e tests.
+After you write new e2e test cases or make changes on a certain module, you do not need to run full e2e tests.
+Our e2e tests are built on [ginkgo](https://onsi.github.io/ginkgo/), so you can use `--focus` to run part of e2e tests.

-All e2e test cases are described like:
+For example, you have your full e2e tests as described below:

 ```go
 ginkgo.Describe("[Basic]", func() {